-Operational Compliance Rubric Exceeds Standard The school has met standard for 3 or more consecutive years.
+Operational Compliance Rubric Exceeds Standard The school has met standard for 3 or more consecutive years, including the most recently completed school year.
 Meets Standard Required reports are submitted accurately and on time.
 The school maintains a compliant enrollment process.
 No correct action plans were issued by the SDE this year.
 Approaches Standard The school was informed of or became aware of non-compliance and action to correct the issue was taken within 30 days.
 Does Not Meet Standard The school was informed of or became aware of non-compliance and action to correct the issue was not taken within 30 days.